 "Knowing another language enriches your personal life, expands the range of professional opportunities open to you, and increases your power to act as a citizen of the world."
 (MLA, 2006)

-The Japanese Studies program in the Institute for Global Interdisciplinary Studies (IGIS) offers a variety of courses that cover everything from language study to all aspects of Japan — traditional and pop culture, society, history, literature, films, culinary culture and women's studies.
+The Japanese Language and Cultural Studies program in the Institute for Global Interdisciplinary Studies (IGIS) offers a variety of courses that cover everything from language study to all aspects of Japan — traditional and pop culture, society, history, literature, films, culinary culture and women's studies.

-Students interested in Japan can take Japanese Studies as a minor and/or a minor in Asian Studies.
+Students interested in Japan can take Japanese Langauge and Cultural Studies as a minor.

 The Japanese National Honor Society – College Chapter (JNHS–CC) recognizes and encourages scholastic achievement and excellence in the study of the Japanese language.
 The American Association of Teachers of Japanese (AATJ) is pleased to assist teachers with a way to recognize their outstanding students, to maintain high standards in Japanese language education, and to promote activities that give students ways to use their language skills on their campuses and in their communities.